AdenikeFaluwoye/Jenkins-Maven-SonarQube-Nexus/Jenkins-Maven-CI-Runbook.md

 create a repository for release and snapshot under Maven2 Hosted(or a required type)

-Copy the repository names and update them in the settings.xml and pom.xml files
+Copy the repository names and update them in Jenkins Credential

-Copy the Public IP and update them in the settings.xml and pom.xml files
+Copy the Public IP of the instance and update them in Jenkins Credential

 #### Step 2
 Create SonarQube EC2 Instance